Top 10 Songs Where People Always Misinterpret the Meaning

 I'll live around it."

 It's about starting a good new relationship.
-The song actually didn't for a female performer.
-It is for the co-writer Billy Stienberg.
-He explained it at Los Angeles Times: "I was saying... that I may not really be a virgin—I've been battered romantically and emotionally like many people—but I'm starting a new relationship and it just feels so good, it's healing all the wounds and making me feel like I've never done this before, because it's so much deeper and more profound than anything I've ever felt."
+The song wasn't actually written for a female performer.
+It was for the co-writer Billy Steinberg.
+He explained to the Los Angeles Times: "I was saying... that I may not really be a virgin - I've been battered romantically and emotionally like many people - but I'm starting a new relationship and it just feels so good, it's healing all the wounds and making me feel like I've never done this before, because it's so much deeper and more profound than anything I've ever felt."

-About how a new relationship that makes it feel like she's completely new and unexperienced.
+It's about how a new relationship makes it feel like she's completely new and inexperienced.

 "'Cause I may be bad but I'm perfectly good at it

 It's her reaction to the media abuse towards her when she changed to a more provocative style.
-She admits that she's bad and she thinks she's good at being bad.
-She like being provocative, but some people isn't.
+She admits that she's bad and thinks she's good at being bad.
+She likes being provocative, but some people don't.

-It isn't just a normal love songs.
-This is a breakup songs.
-Mike Mills the bass player say: "The song was incredibly violent.
-It's very clear that it's about using people over and over again...it's a vicious breakup song".
-Stipe say, "It's probably better that they think it's a love song at this point."
+It isn't just a normal love song.
+This is a breakup song.
+Mike Mills, the bass player, said: "The song was incredibly violent.
+It's very clear that it's about using people over and over again... it's a vicious breakup song."
+Stipe said, "It's probably better that they think it's a love song at this point."

 It isn't only about world peace.
 John Lennon once described the song as "virtually the Communist Manifesto, even though I am not particularly a communist and I do not belong to any movement."